Carrier screening or diagnostic testing for Gaucher disease for individuals of Ashkenazi Jewish descent.

 - Unacceptable Conditions

-Incidence: 1 in 900 Ashkenazi Jewish individual;, unknown in other ethnicities.
+Incidence: 1 in 900 in Ashkenazi Jewish individuals.

 Inheritance: Autosomal recessive.

-Clinical Sensitivity: 90 percent in Ashkenazi Jewish individuals; at least 55 percent in other ethnicities.
+Clinical Sensitivity: 90 percent in Ashkenazi Jewish individuals; 55 percent in other ethnicities.

 Analytical Sensitivity and Specificity: Greater than 99 percent.